-A graph of the daily concentration values for the every sixth day sampling subset is shown in Figure 49.
+A graph of the daily concentration values for the every sixth day sampling subset is shown in Figure 47.
 They show that the $PM{2.5}$ concentrations are generally pretty consistent throughout the year, but tend to vary more during the winter months, when there is more smoke in the air from agricultural burning, and household wood burning.
-There is a large section of data that was voided due to lab processing errors.

-Figure 49.
-PM2.5 Concentration by Date, Every 6th Day Sampling 2012
+Figure 47.
+PM2.5 Concentration by Date, 2013 (every 6th day)

-Figure 50.
-PM2.5 Weekend vs. Weekday Comparison 2009-2012, every 6th day
+Figure 48.
+PM2.5 Weekend vs. Weekday Comparison, 2004-2013 (every 6th day)

-Figure 50 shows how the weekend versus weekday average concentrations compare for 2009-2012, for the every $6^{th}$ day sampling schedule.
-In 2009, weekday averages were larger than the weekend averages, since then, the weekend values have tended to be higher than the weekday values.
-The 2012 weekday averages have increased slightly since 2011.
-The weekend averages have been variable since 2009.
-Figure 51 shows the annual average concentrations for $PM{2.5}$ for 2004 through 2012.
-The average trend seems to be decreasing since 2009.
+Figure 48 shows how the weekend versus weekday average concentrations compare for 2004-2013, for the every $6^{th}$ day sampling schedule.
+In 2004, 2011, and 2012, weekday averages were larger than the weekend averages.
+The weekday averages have increased slightly since 2011.
+The weekend averages are variable.
+Figure 49 shows the annual average concentrations for $PM{2.5}$ for 2004 through 2013.
+The average trend appears to be decreasing.